hbenedek/hbenedek.github.io/index.md

 ---

-Books, lecture notes and blogs I read (or plan to read*):
+Books, lecture notes and blogs I read, encountered (or plan to read*):

 ML and Statistics:
 - Kevin P. Murphy: Machine Learning: a Probabilistic Perspective